B1nus/minitron/README.md

 # Why Upside Down
 Because it looks cool. ;)

-We can implement CoreXY without needing a frame, which means you don't need to buy extrusion for this mod.
+We can implement CoreXY without needing a frame, which means you don't need to buy extrusions for this mod.
 The lower center of mass should also help with stability and ringing.
 Another bonus are the 4 extra centimeters of print height.

 # WARNING
 This project is not close to being finished.
 I have yet to print the parts for the first prototype, please bear with me.